nicsonpw/Flixnic/README.md

 - Use of clickable and functional logo and avatar
 - Use Firebase as the database
 - Use of functional Subscribe button using Stripe
-- Use of functional payment method using Stripe
+- Use of functional payment page using Stripe